minexew/Shrine/README.md

 Shrine aims to improve upon TempleOS in several aspects:
 - Approachability: Shrine ships with Lambda Shell, a more traditional Unix-like command interpreter
-- Connectivity: Snail is a tunelled network interface that lets you connect to the internet
+- Connectivity: TCP/IP stack!
+Internet access!
 - Software access: Shrine includes a package downloader
 - Versatility: unlike stock TempleOS, Shrine requires only 64MB RAM, making it feasible for cloud micro-instances and similar setups (note: this is planned, but currently not true)